trixi-framework/HOHQMesh/Documentation/docs/TheISMMeshFileFormats.md

 ## ISM

 The ISM format includes (corner) nodes and element connectivity, with additional edge interpolation data to define high order boundary information.
-It can define either 2D quad elements or 3D Hex elements, however at the present time there is no header to define what the element type is.
+It can define either 2D Quad elements or 3D Hex elements, however at the present time there is no header to define what the element type is.
 Rather, that is inferred from the number of nodes that define the corners.

 The top level view of the ISM file format is